 Public demand for an author, title or subject is an important criterion.
 User satisfaction and demand in similar subject/genre areas will also be given consideration.
 All requests from patrons for specific authors, titles or subjects will be considered.
 Member libraries are responsible for forwarding patron requests to the selection group.
 Member libraries are encouraged to review the request prior to submitting the title in order to provide more context and information to the selectors.

-In addition to content and availability criteria for selection, given the digital nature of this collection, selectors must also take into consideration format factors.
+In addition to content and availability criteria for selection, given the digital nature of this collection, selectors must also take into consideration licensing and format factors.
 The following criteria will be considered.

 • Appropriateness of format